dansan-dsn/dansan-dsn/README.md

 [My profile](https://github.com/dansan-dsn) to explore my repositories.

 ## 📚 About Me
-I'm a [Software developer] with a passion for [coding, and learning more].
-Currently exploring [PHP].
+I'm a Software developer with a passion for coding, and learning more.
+Currently exploring PHP.

 ## 🛠️ Skills
 - **Languages:** JavaScript, Python, PHP